By Treven Pyles

 Macmillan Cancer Support - As one of the largest cancer charities in Britain, Macmillan Cancer Support represents a great source of support for anyone suffering from a malignant disease.
 To access their mesothelioma discussion board, all you have to do is create an account and subsequently log in.

 DailyStrength - DailyStrength is a website which includes multiple support groups.
-Similarly, you can join their mesothelioma support group by registering and then logging into account.
+Similarly, you can join their mesothelioma support group by registering and then logging into the account.

 The Cancer Forums - The Cancer Forums is one of the largest online cancer support groups, which also has a section dedicated to mesothelioma patients and their families.
 In order to contribute to the discussions, you will have to register.